yahoo/oss-guide/docs/accepting/accepting.md

 The Verizon Media Open Source Program Office (OSPO) provides services to help engineers at Verizon Media prepare code for external publication, promote projects, and build open source communities.
 If you are interested in open source collaboration, we are here to help.
 To get an overview of our program, visit the [OSPO Welcome Page](http://yo/ospo) intranet page, chat with us on our internal Slack channel (#opensource), or send an email to ospo@.

-This page highlights the levels of support we provide to the open source projects we publish.
+This page addresses topics related to accepting contributions into our projects.

 ### Step Zero: Planning for Success